seeker142/seeker142.github.io/_posts/Honzuki/2022-11-22-honzukimanga_p3v02.markdown

 「I was told to come home early today.」

 Saying this, Cornelius turned his eyes to Elvira without moving his face.
-I could see that Florenzia-sama or Rozemyne must have sent Cornelius home because they were worried about her.
+I could see that Florencia-sama or Rozemyne must have sent Cornelius home because they were worried about her.

 I sat down and looked at Elvira, who seemed to be enjoying herself.
 She was humming a relatively well-known love song and looked as if she had fallen in love.